hybridpollo/rhosp_13_16_ffu/README.md

 # About
-This repository contains a collection of playbooks for automating the tasks of performing an in-place upgrade of a Red Hat OpenStack Platform environment from version 13 to 16.1
+This repository contains a collection of playbooks for automating *some* of the tasks of performing an in-place upgrade of a Red Hat OpenStack Platform environment from version 13 to 16.1